-1 Girouard, A., & St-Gelais, A. (2021).
-Strategies to Engage Post-Secondary Staff in the Prevention of Sexual Violence.
-Courage to Act: Addressing and Preventing Gender-Based Violence at Post-Secondary Institutions in Canada.https://static1.squarespace.com/static/5d482d9fd8b74f0001c02192/t/624e6553f6a3883ba39c29d6/1649304929699/Francophone+Tool+%231 +Strategies+to+Engage+Postprogramming outlined below is that it will not only be available during the upcoming academic year as a way of complying with recommendations, but rather will become regular King's programming that will evolve in tandem with our campus community.
+Some programming will have specific incentives attached to it.
+The goal of the programming outlined below is that it will not only be available during the upcoming academic year as a way of complying with recommendations, but rather will become regular King's programming that will evolve in tandem with our campus community.
 As such, if the need arises in the years to come, the option to re-evaluate and change our approach to mandatory and incentivized training will always be available.
 Furthermore, each office, department, society and group on campus has the option of making certain trainings and education required for their specific King's population.